 Myth: Gay men are sexually promiscuous and are always ready for sex.

-Reality: Men who identify as gay, like all people, have the right to say no to sex at any time and have that respected.
-Because of the stereotypes that many people have about gay men’s sexual availability, however, it may be more difficult for a gay man to convince others that he was assaulted.
+Fact: Men who identify as gay, like all people, have the right to say no to sex at any time and have that respected.
+Because of the stereotypes that many people have about gay men’s sexual availability, however, it may be more difficult for a gay man to feel believed and affirmed in his experience.

-Myth: Bisexuals are kinky anyway, and sexual assault for them is just rough sex that got out of hand.
+Myth: Bisexuals are over-sexual anyway, and sexual assault for them is just rough sex that got out of hand.

-Myth: When a woman claims domestic abuse by another women, it is just a catfight.
-Similarly, when a man claims domestic abuse by another man, it is just two men fighting.
+Myth: When a woman claims domestic abuse by another woman or when a man claims domestic abuse by another man, it is just a catfight or two men fighting.

 As with all cases of sexual assault, these myths can only be dispelled when they are replaced by truth.
-This requires that members of the LGBT community and heterosexual allies speak out and acknowledge sexual assault and domestic violence within the LGBT community, in order to both prevent future assaults and to provide competent and compassionate care to survivors.
+This requires that members of the TBLG community and heterosexual allies speak out and acknowledge sexual assault and domestic violence within the TBLG community, in order to both prevent future assaults and to provide competent and compassionate care to survivors.